Recoskie/Fl64/docs/Examples.md

   <br /><br />

   If we wish to split the fraction 8&divide;5 going backwards.
-The value for A-part is how many times 5 divides into 8.
+The value for each A-part is how many times 5 divides into 8.
 It divides once, so the value for A is 1.
 We are left with 8-5=3 going backwards.

   <br /><br />